exponea/exponea-ios-sdk/README.md

 ## Support

 Are you a Bloomreach customer and having some issues with the mobile SDK?
-You can reach the official Engagement Support [via these recommended ways](https://documentation.bloomreach.com/engagement/docs/engagement-support#contacting-the-support).
+You can reach the official Marketing Support [via these recommended ways](https://documentation.bloomreach.com/engagement/docs/engagement-support#contacting-the-support).

 Note that Github repository issues and PRs will also be considered but with the lowest priority and without guaranteed output.